-The kitchen staff froze, alarmed by their uninvited guest.
+The kitchen staff froze, alarmed by the madman with a black-eye.

 Zabka scanned for the most-likely culprit and landed on the man who’d been chopping lettuce.
-“Hey, fuckface!
+“Hey, chico!
 Did you do this?!
 Did you put raw chicken in my salad?!”

-“No, sir.
+The Panamanian food preparer replied, “No, sir.
 I just make the vegetables.”
-The food preparer’s nervous eyes implicated the man at the grill.
+His nervous eyes implicated his coworker — the Latin American guy that was cooking on the grill.

 “I see.”
-Zabka walked over and dumped his salad on the cook’s head.
-“Why the hell did you do this?
-Tell me right now, or I swear I’ll strangle your neck.”
+Zabka turned to the cook.
+“So, it was you… Señor Fuckface, eh?”
+He walked over and dumped his salad on the man’s head.
+“Why’d you do this?!
+Tell me right now, or I swear, I’ll strangle your fucking neck!”

-The man gulped, fully believing the threat.
+The guy gulped, fully believing Zabka’s threat.
 “Okay, okay.
 Some girl paid me fifty bucks to do it.
 Please don’t tell my boss.
 I beg you.”

 “Some girl?!”
 Zabka looked around.
-“So, a conniving cunt is in our midst, eh?
-Where is she?
+“So where is this conniving little cunt?
 Keep talking and I might let you off the hook.”